szabgab/hexagon/README.md

 * Add testing

 * Game 1
-  A simple board with two players
+  A simple board with two players.
-  Each player has a one territory and on that one soldier In each move they can move N distance, and enlarge the territory.
+  Each player has one territory and on that one soldier.
+  In each move they can move N distance, and enlarge the territory.
   When no more free territory is left the game is over.
 The one with more territory wins.